 “Why would you invest in a declining category?
 And the reality was that products that were there weren’t meeting consumer demand and consumer need.”

 Mark Thomann, co-founder of Chicago-based seed capital fund Spiral Sun Ventures (whose investments include TeaSquares, Coco 5, Skinny Souping, and Farmer’s Fridge) said his firm invests in companies that “have figured out a way to mobilize a community” in the face of working with limited marketing budgets.

 “It’s very, very challenging to win at retail today, so think outside the box.
 Think of ways to generate buzz and adventure,” Thomann said.

-While it helps to have be profitable as a small business, Thomann added that Spiral Sun Ventures’ interest in TeaSquares was more about investing in its founder, Jordan Buckner.
+While it helps to be profitable as a small business in the eyes of potential investors, Thomann added that Spiral Sun Ventures’ interest in TeaSquares was more about investing in its founder, Jordan Buckner.

 “We invested $100,000 really in a person.
 As a great entrepreneur who could really scale his business and something we wanted to be part of,” Thomann added.